 4. Keep it Under Control With A Trim

 When it is long enough to the point that you are satisfied, you can then begin trimming it.
-Use one of your favorite trimmer products (see the list of our top 8) , and slowly remove some of the excess hair that is sticking out.
+Use one of the good beard trimmers on the market ( here is a list of our top picks ) , and slowly remove some of the excess hair that is sticking out.
 You should be doing this proactively because most people’s beards grow in different directions and if left untrimmed, the results will be a messy and perhaps even patchy beard.
 As you can see, having a lively and well kept beard does require quite some work.

 Most of the time, your diet is to blame for that really bad case of beard itch.
 Start thinking about taking a healthier approach to the foods you consume not just for your beard, but also for your overall health as well.
 Everything is intertwined in a way, and when you cut out the sugary sodas and oily, fried foods you will see difference in all facets of life.
 Your metabolism will become much better and the way your beard feels and look will be like that of a beautiful tree growing its spring leaves.

 That’s the cure for battling itchy beards.
 There’s nothing more to it, you just need to use the right products and eat healthy.
 If you found this guide to be successful for you, share it to your bearded friends so that they can too battle this plague of itch that is afflicting everyone lately!